estellaarrieta/aebn-vod-downloader/README.md

 You can customize the behavior of the script by passing different arguments when running it.
 The available arguments are:

 - `url`: The URL of the movie to download (required)
-- `--h`: The desired video resolution height (default: highest available)
+- `-r, --resolution`: Set this flag to specify the desired video resolution by pixel height.
+Use 0 to select the lowest possible resolution. (default: highest available) (Note: Use only the _number_ of pixels, eg. `1080` rather than `1080p`.)
-- `--f`: FFmpeg directory (default: try to use PATH)
+- `-f, --ffmpeg-directory`: Set this flag to use a specific ffmpeg directory (default: try to use PATH)
+- `-sn, --scene-number`: Set this flag to specify which scene you want to download (default: downloads all available scenes as a single movie file)
+- `-c, --covers`: Set this flag to download the front and back covers (default: False)
-- `--start`: Specify start segment (default: 1)
+- `-start`: Set this flag to specify start segment (default: 1)
-- `--end`: Specify end segment (default: total available)
+- `-end`: Set this flag to specify end segment (default: total available)
-- `--o`: Set this flag to overwrite existing video segments if present (default: False)
+- `-o, --overwrite-segments`: Set this flag to overwrite existing audio and video segments if present on disk (default: False)
-- `--s`: Set this flag to don't delete segments after downloading (default: False)
+- `-k, --keep-segments`: Set this flag to keep audio and video segments on disk after downloading (default: False)
-- `--c`: Set this flag to download the front and back covers (default: False)
+- `-h, --help`: Show the above information in the terminal